Working with influencers: A VAT guide for businesses

 The impact of influencers on a business marketing strategy is not to be underestimated, and it is only likely to increase further as the consumer appetite for social media content shows no signs of abating.
 Emerging sectors in this space, such as esports, indicate an active environment in which consumers are increasingly likely to buy-in to an influencer’s view of a particular product.
 However, with these trends, comes some wider considerations for businesses, not least the VAT implications which they should be mindful of.

-Whether you are an influencer or a business grappling with any of the issues discussed, please speak to your usual Saffery contact, or get in touch with Nick Hart, VAT Director or Stuart Macdougall, Partner and Head of our Entrepreneurs Practice Group for further guidance.
+Whether you are an influencer or a business grappling with any of the issues discussed, please speak to your usual Saffery contact, or get in touch with Nick Hart, VAT Director for further guidance.

 HMRC have an online tool for businesses wanting to check the progress of their VAT registration applications.